Bailey Arboretum: Tree types

+Improvements

-In 1973, students from the Board of Cooperative Educational Services (BOCES), created an interpretive nature trail as part of their coursework.
+In 1973, students from the Boards of Cooperative Educational Services (BOCES), created an interpretive nature trail as part of their coursework.
 As well as the trail, students transplanted plants and created bridges and dams.

-The main building was beginning to fall into disrepair in the early 1990s so in November 1993, 13 decorators from the Locust Valley area donated their time and funds to make the repairs themselves.
+The main building was beginning to fall into disrepair in the early 1990s so in November 1993, 13 decorators from the Locust Valley, New York area donated their time and funds to make the repairs themselves.
 They refurbished 15 rooms on the first and second floors of the building as well as one of the hallways.
 Walls were restored, plaster was repaired and a ceiling replaced in one of the bathrooms.
 Wall-to-wall carpeting for staircases and hallways was donated by the Locust Valley Chamber of Commerce.

 In 2010, the North Shore Garden Club of Long Island, Inc. restored one of the greenhouses on the property.
 The greenhouse was dedicated on June 13, 2010 in honor of a former member of the Garden Club, Saidie E. Scudder.
 Another greenhouse on the property was torn down in 2008 because of its state of disrepair.
 The restored greenhouse was repaired following its original design including an exact copy of its main door.
 Other partners for this project included: Nassau County, Harry Whaley & Son, LLC, and Oakwood Construction.